-- 50.51.WFP has two reasons to engage.
+- 49.50.WFP has two reasons to engage.
 Smallholder farmers and their families account for a significant proportion of the most food-insecure and a large segment of WFP's beneficiaries, whose direct needs are addressed under Strategic Objectives 1 and 2.
-Additionally, WFP can51 use its significant purchasing power and experience to increase smallholder farmers' access to markets, both directly and by mainstreaming learning and best practices across the organization.
-Working with FAO, IFAD and others, WFP will continue these efforts seeking to raise awareness and catalyse policy reform and institutional innovation and capacity development to address hunger from the demand-side of food systems.
+Additionally, WFP can use its significant purchasing power and experience to increase smallholder farmers' access to markets, both directly and by mainstreaming learning and best practices across the organization.
+Working with FAO, IFAD, FAO and others, WFP will continue these efforts seeking to raise awareness and catalyse policy reform- and institutional innovation and investment capacity development to address hunger from the demand-side of food systems.
 Operating at the intersection of commercial food markets and the public interest represented by food assistance, WFP's demand for food and food system services can be a direct and indirect force for enhanced performance of food systems, contributing to inclusive agricultural growth, sustainable social and economic transformation and broad-based food security.
 Given that in many countries the bulk of food available in local markets originates from smallholder farms, WFP's procurement footprint in these markets can provide a basis for partnerships with governments and the private sector to catalyze demand-driven platforms that enable smallholders to have sustainable and profitable engagement with local markets beyond WFP.
-Under Strategic Objective 3, WFP's activities will be directly related to achieving food security and nutrition outcomes. - Focusing on the most vulnerable people and communities, WFP will support partners to promote livelihoods and resilience-building linked to food security and nutrition, climate change adaptation, risk management, and strengthened sustainability and resilience of food systems.
-WFP will continue to collaborate with FAO and IFAD on joint strategies, implementation and advocacy, including in areas related to supporting countries' efforts in sustainable food production, where WFP relies on the core strengths of FAO, IFAD and others.
-WFP will also work on this Strategic Objective and these Strategic Results in partnership with UNDP, UNHCR, the World Bank, the United Nations Office for Disaster Risk Reduction, and the AU, amongst others to support national programmes and services.
-WFP will also contribute to related coordinating mechanisms such as the CFS and the Food Security Information Network.
-Other major partners include international and national civil society entities. - Food systems are changing rapidly and profoundly as a result of such forces as urbanization, changing consumer diets, and supply chain integration due to capital-intensive technology change and expanded use of digital devices and Internet access.
-Food system transformation is embedded in broader transformations of rural areas and wider economies, including urban areas.52 In both humanitarian and development contexts, WFP will work in synergy with partners to design and implement food assistance activities that address systemic problems rooted in these transforming food systems, aiming to expand the scope for hunger reduction in broader structural and rural transformation processes.
+Under Strategic Objective 3, WFP's activities will be directly related to achieving food security and nutrition outcomes. - Focusing on the most vulnerable people and communities, WFP will support partners to promote livelihoods and resilience-building linked to food security and nutrition, climate change adaptation, risk management, and strengthened sustainability and resilience of food- systems.
+WFP will continue to collaborate with FAOIFAD and IFADFAO on joint strategies, implementation and advocacy, including in areas related to supporting countries' efforts in sustainable food production, where WFP relies on the core strengths of FAO, IFAD, FAO and others.
+WFP will also work on this Strategic Objective and these Strategic

-51Based on the 2006 policy on food procurement in developing countries (WFP/EB.1/2006/5-C) and the 2008-2011 and 2014-2017 Strategic Plans.
+&lt;sup>52Based on the 2006 policy on food procurement in developing countries (WFP/EB.1/2006/5-C) and the 2008-2011 and 2014-2017 Strategic Plans.